 Diversifying Company Markets

-If your business only has one or two areas where it can sell services or products, what would happen if these markets experienced a dramatic shift because of a natural disaster or other unforeseen circumstance?
-Taking your business global allows you to diversify your markets so your revenue sources are more stable: even if your domestic activity is slow, your business will not take as large of a hit since your global market will make up the difference.
+If your business only has one or two areas where it can sell services or products, what would happen if these markets experienced a shift due to a natural disaster or other unforeseen circumstances?
+Taking your business global allows you to diversify your markets so your revenue sources are more stable.

 Access to new Talent